dsshen/find-the-thing/README.md

 ## How To Play

-This is a fast-paced game.
+Use your keyboard's WASD or arrow keys to move.
 Every time you find a thing, the field will reset and 5 seconds will be added to the countdown timer.
-The fields will grow progressively harder over time.
-If you fall into a hole or the timer runs out, the game will end.
+The more fields you clear, the harder the game will get.
+If you fall into a hole or if the timer runs out, it's game over.

 See how many fields you can clear!